 “Polluted air is poisoning millions of children and ruining their lives,” WHO Director-General.

-- Air pollution particularly fine particles can trigger strokes and heart attacks.
+- Air pollution, particularly particles, can trigger strokes and heart attacks.

-- Smog is linked to a greater number of deaths from heart and respiratory diseases.
+- Smog is linked to a more significant number of deaths from heart and respiratory diseases.

 - Exposure to smog can lead to greater chances of an asthma attack

-- Increases the chances of chronic bronchitis, optic irritation and lung carcinoma among urban population.
+- Increases the chances of chronic bronchitis, optic irritation and lung carcinoma among the urban population

 - It affects the central nervous system even at low concentration.

-- Exposure to smog causes irritation to the respiratory system.
+- Exposure to smog irritates the respiratory system.